jonasvanessen/modules/m146/cisco-packet-tracer.md

 In summary, while you don't configure traditional trunks on the ASA, you achieve a similar result using subinterfaces and VLAN associations.
 This approach allows the ASA to handle traffic from multiple VLANs on a single physical interface.

+**I apologize for the confusion.
+It seems that the Cisco ASA in Packet Tracer doesn't support subinterface configuration in the same way as physical Cisco ASAs.
+Packet Tracer might have limitations in terms of certain features and syntax.**

 #### Configure Subinterfaces